Skip to content

 # Remove and regenerate device identity

-rm ~/.openclaw/device-identity.json
+rm ~/.nerve/device-identity.json

 # Restart Nerve — a new keypair will be generated